berndporr/fastcgi_json_cpp_api/README.md

 ### Implement the POST callback (optional)

-This handler receives JSON (in form of a POST payload) from the website for example a button press.
+This handler receives the JSON from jQuery (in form of a POST payload) from the website for example a button press.
 Implement the callback:

 ```